Review of Regional Weather and Smoke Haze for Nov 2016

 3. Status of El Niño/La Niña

-3.4 The region is currently in the Northeast Monsoon season (late Nov – Mar).
-The impact of El Niño is usually less pronounced during the Northeast Monsoon season as compared to the Southwest Monsoon season (Jun – Sep).
+3.3 The region is currently experiencing Northeast Monsoon conditions.
+The impact of La Niña on the weather over the near-equatorial region is usually less pronounced during the Northeast Monsoon as compared to the Southwest Monsoon (Jun – Sep).